glennhenry/cs-notes/docs/operating-system/08-inter-process-communication/inter-process-communication.md

 #### Message Passing

-**Message Passing** is an act of communication between processes or thread without using shared memory, it is inherently associated with "message".
+Message passing is an act of communication between processes or thread without using shared memory, it is inherently associated with sending a message.
+It is typically used in scenario where communication is done across different machine or platform (such as across different process in distributed systems).
+When a communication happens on the same machine or high speed is required, shared memory can be used.

-Message passing can be synchronous or asynchronous.
-In the synchronous model, the sender process blocks until the message is received by the recipient process.
-In the asynchronous model, the sender process continues execution immediately after sending the message, without waiting for a response from the recipient.
-The recipient process can receive the message at a later time.

 Some example of message passing :